November 17, 2011

 August 25, 2011

-I have something new for you all that I’m really excited about.
-HDR and dynamic range is something I became passionate about years back.
+I don’t post here for every Seim Effects product I come out with, but I have something new today that I’m pretty excited about.
+HDR and dynamic range is something I became passionate about years ago.
 Since then it’s become more than a “look”.
 It’s become a way for me to better understand and manage light on every level.
-I think understanding dynamic range is an everyday essential for the serious photographer.
+I think mastering dynamic range is an everyday essential for the serious photographer.
 It goes deep.

-People have been asking for a recorded segment on HDR for years now.
-I’ve finally got a collection finished.
-And it’s more than basic HDR.
+People had been asking for a recorded segment on HDR for years now.
+And I’ve finally got a collection finished.
 Enter, HDR Magic.
-Over 2 hours of fully downloadable HD videos where I show you how I make HDR images and manage dynamic range.
-Their divided into sections, looking at every aspect, from bold HDR to gentle dynamic pushing and pulling.
-And going forward I plan to refine the set even further and send out free updates.
+But it’s more than Basic HDR.
+Over 2 hours of fully downloadable HD videos where I show you how I make HDR images and manage dynamic range on more subtle levels.
+This is the 2nd of my video training collections (the first is Cloning Magic).
+I love live workshops, but there’s something to be said for watching a workshop whenever you like.

 Read More